5l1v3r1/BaseQuery/README.md

 ## Getting Started Guide
 1. Place any databases that you have into the "PutYourDataBasesHere" folder
-    - As of right now, BaseQuery can only accept files in the format where each line is colon seperated "test@example.com:password" or "password:test@example.com"
+    - As of right now, BaseQuery can only accept files in the format where each line is colon separated "test@example.com:password" or "password:test@example.com"
     - It doesn't matter if the line formats are mixed up within the same file.
 Ex) The first line may be "email:password" and the second line can be "password:email"
     - One entry per line!!
     - If you need a better visual there is an example.txt file in the folder "PutYourDataBasesHere"